danfuzz/useful-bits/README.md

 Dynamic Library Loading Example
 ===============================

-This is a small example which shows:
+This is a small but complete example, written in C, which shows:

 * How to build a dynamic library with intentional holes.
-* How to load and use such a library within a host runtime.
+* How to load and use such a library within a host runtime, using the `dlsym()` family of functions.

 This is the sort of thing that needs to be done in a general language runtime that supports runtime loading of additional